 Studio MMNT Design crafted the interiors for the 3,000 sq ft-space, which does welcome male identified visitors – so long as they relate to the space’s feminist values.

 Best for: young entrepreneurs who want flexible membership packages

-Cost: Drop-in sessions from $25 for ‘just a squeeze’, while a whole lemon will set you back $500 per month
+Cost: drop-in sessions from $30 for ‘the zest’, while a whole lemon will set you back $500 per month

 Where: 326 Adelaide Street West, Toronto